Vivek-04022001/documentation/docs/contributing/documentation/index.md

 -   [`plone.restapi`](https://github.com/plone/plone.restapi)
 -   [`volto`](https://github.com/plone/volto)

-In the Plone organization, it is strongly recommended that you read {ref}`contributing-permission-to-publish-label` and take appropriate action.
+In the Plone organization, it's strongly recommended that you read {ref}`contributing-permission-to-publish-label` and take appropriate action.

 After your Plone Contributor Agreement has been approved, and you have been added to the Plone GitHub organization as a member of the [Developers](https://github.com/orgs/plone/teams/developers) team, we recommend that you follow our guidelines.